Cambo9p/Data201-group-project/project_diary.md

 further information about who made what commits can be found at the github page https://github.com/Cambo9p/Data201-group-project

+3/08/22 - cpe79 {
+	reached out to group members about project - created discord group chat for the members }

+10/08/22 - cpe79 {
+	sent follow up message asking what ideas for the project the other members had }

+12/08/22 - cpe79 {
+	organised to meet members on firday at 2pm
+}

 13/08/22 - cpe79 {

-    created git page, organised to meet other members on friday at 2
+    created git page

 }